rstudio/tblcheck/tests/testthat/_snaps/check_nchar.md

       <gradethis_graded: [Incorrect]
         Every element of your result should be 2 characters long, but it does not have a consistent character length.
       >

+---

+    Code
+      grade_col
+    Output
+      <gradethis_graded: [Incorrect]
+        Every element of your `a` column should be 2 characters long, but it does not have a consistent character length.
+      >